Skip to content

 How to Choose an Employee Stock Plan for a Closely Held Company

-If you are choosing a stock plan for a closely held company, the first question to ask is, what are your goals for employee ownership?
+The first question to ask when choosing a form of stock plan is: What are your goals for employee ownership?
 We see a few common answers:

 • We are a closely held company and would like to use employee ownership to purchase shares from one or more owners.